01 of 09

 What to Consider Before Landscaping Around a Swimming Pool

-Choosing plants that will go near a swimming pool should take a certain amount of time, research and consideration.
+Choosing plants to go near a swimming pool should take a certain amount of time, research, and consideration.
 It's not just a matter of simply planting what you think will look good next to a pool.
 Some plants, especially trees, can shed into the pool, making a big mess.
 Others may have thorns or spines that can hurt swimmers.
 Certain plants may have invasive roots or fast growth—which may not be a good thing next to your pool.

-Follow our tips and advice for making the smartest choicesContinue to 2 of 9 below.
+Follow these tips and advice for making the smartest choices.Continue to 2 of 9 below.

 02 of 09